 - Hands-on video production editing training and experience on Adobe Premiere and ethics and legal issues

-- How to navigate modern freelance and business issues when working in multimedia
+- How to navigate modern freelance, business and legal issues when working in multimedia

 - Inspiring information on how the most cutting edge multimedia projects were created from the industry leaders that worked on them